Generalized Kullback-Leibler Divergence Loss: Method

 \subsection{Preliminary}

-\minisection{Definition of KL Divergence} Kullback-Leibler (KL) Divergence measures the differences between two probability distributions.
-For distributions $P$ and $Q$ of a continuous random variable, It is defined to be the integral:
+\minisection{Definition of KL Divergence} Kullback-Leibler (KL) divergence measures the difference between two probability distributions.
+For two continuous distributions $P$ and $Q$, it is defined as:

-where $p$ and $q$ denote the probability densities of $P$ and $Q$.
-The KL loss is one of the most widely used objectives in deep learning, applied across various contexts involving categorical distributions.
-This paper primarily examines its role in adversarial training and knowledge distillation tasks.
+where $p(x)$ and $q(x)$ denote the probability density functions of $P$ and $Q$, respectively.
+The KL loss is one of the most widely used objectives in deep learning and is broadly applied in tasks involving categorical distributions.
+In this paper, we mainly study its role in adversarial training and knowledge distillation.

 In adversarial training, the KL loss improves model robustness by aligning the output probability distribution of adversarial examples with that of their corresponding clean images, thus minimizing output changes despite input perturbations.
 In knowledge distillation, the KL loss enables a student model to mimic the behavior of a teacher model, facilitating knowledge transfer that enhances the student model’s generalization performance.